the-teachingRSE-project/competencies/competencies.md

 These competencies have been chosen in order to make RSEs contribute to an open and inclusive research environment, with tools that respect their professional values.

-These skills and competencies come into play in various forms: first of all the RSEs themselves need to acquire and develop them as their career progresses (**Career level**).
+These skills and competencies come into play in various forms: The RSEs themselves need to acquire and develop them as their career progresses (**Career level**).
 However, some knowledge of software and data processing is required at all academic levels and for all positions